PythonRSAS/pythonrsas.github.io/_posts/2022-10-06-1-Merge-Sort-and-Recursion.md

 tag : algorithm
 category: education
 title: "Merge Sort and Recursion"
-description: Merge sort step by step using recursion
+description: Merge sort step by step using recursion following CS50
 author: Sarah Chen
 image: images/posts/mergeSortDavidExample.PNG

 ---

 This post is a rewrite of an older post back in July, 2022.
 Most of the addition is an edited transcript from the last few minutes of Professor David Malen's CS50 class on algorithm that was live streamed on September 22, 2022.
 I know it is kind of strange to edit a transcript and put it in a post.
 But the explanation is just that good.
 Better than anything I have seen.
 This particular class is just one of the best movies that I have ever watched (yes I call it a "movie" and mean it literally).

+The last few seconds of the movie is quite dramtic.
+[Watch!](https://youtu.be/4oqjcKenCH8?t=9054)

 # My old post
 Like quicksort, merge sort is a divide-and-conquer recursive method.